dWoolridge/MMM-LocalEvents/README.md

 # MMM-LocalEvents
 ## This module for MagicMirror² displays upcoming (local) events for the specified location.
-Allows you to specify how many days in the future to get events for.
+Cycles through pages with the specified animation time.
 Written following the structure of the MagicMirror weather module where additional event providers can be written.
 Currently supports Google as a provider.

 ![Screen shot](img/LocalEvents_ScreenShot.png)